Ebba Årsjö

 Ebba Årsjö (born 12 January 2001) is a Swedish para alpine skier who competed at the 2022 Winter Paralympics.

 Career

 Årsjö competed at the 2021 World Para Snow Sports Championships where she won gold medals in the slalom, and parallel event.

 She competed at the 2022 Winter Paralympics and won gold medals in the super combined and slalom standing events.
 She also won the bronze medal in the downhill standing event.
 In 2022, she received the Victoria Award.

 On 9 November 2022, she announced she would no longer compete in downhill skiing.

+The 2023–2024 season saw her winning the overall World Cup for first time.

 Personal life

 She was born with Klippel–Trénaunay syndrome which resulted in muscle reduction in her right leg.

+Årsjö's uncle, Johannes Årsjö, is a former strongman.